MayMeow/MayMeow/README.md

 ### Hi there 👋, my name is Emma
 #### I am system administrator.
 Hi.
-I am system administrator from Slovakia.
+I am system administrator.
 But I'm interested with programming.

 Mostly I'm creating content with PHP, or C#.
 I started to experiment with PHP at high school and have some vacation from it at University where we using Delphi/Java but i returned to it when i finished school.
 My first framework was CakePHP 🎂 and i like using it.
 I also created few plugins for it.